tumainimaganiko/global-atlas/README.md

 # 📖 Global Atlas <a name="about-project"></a>

-**The Global Atlas project** is an open-source initiative that aims to create a comprehensive and interactive global atlas of various geographical data.
+**The Global Atlas project** is a Single Page App (SPA) that aims to create a comprehensive and interactive global atlas of various geographical data.
 It provides a centralized platform to explore, visualize, and analyze diverse geographical information from around the world..

 ## 🛠 Built With <a name="built-with"></a>